mattan11/Pictures-gallery/README.md

 $ npm install

 ## Github Pages
-This project is located also at github pages at https://mattan11.github.io/Image-slider/
+This project is located also at github pages at https://mattan11.github.io/Pictures-gallery/

 ## Technologies used by project
 HTML

 SCSS

-JavaScript
+JavaScript - AJAX

 Webpack

 ## What have I learned
-In this project I developed my JavaScript skill by adding touch handle on mobile phones.
+I learned how to fetch content from external API